Free Consultation

 The term “statutory sexual seduction” is defined as one of the following acts: “ordinary sexual intercourse, anal intercourse, cunnilingus or fellatio committed by a person 18 years of age or older with a person under the age of 16 years”; or

-“any other sexual penetration committed by a person of age 18 or older with a person under the age of 16 years with the intent of arousing, appealing to, or gratifying the lust or passions or sexual desires of either persons.”
+“any other sexual penetration committed by a person of age 18 or older with a person under the age of 16 years with the intent of arousing, appealing to, or gratifying the lust or passions or sexual desires of either person.”

 Penalties for Statutory Sexual Seduction

-If the person accused is under 21 but over 18 and is accused of committing statutory sexual seduction, then the crime is a charged as a gross misdemeanor under NRS 200.368.
+If the person accused is under 21 but over 18 and is accused of committing statutory sexual seduction, then the crime is charged as a gross misdemeanor under NRS 200.368.

 A person who commits lewdness with a person under the age of 14 could spend a minimum of 10 years in prison.
 Conduct constituting lewdness is conduct that is substantially less than sexual intercourse in the ordinary meaning.
-NRS 201.230
+NRS 201.230.

 Individuals found guilty of statutory sexual seduction must register as a sex offender and face all the requirements associated with that registration.